nekontachik/test-helper/README.md

 ### Enhanced Error Handling and Logging

 The application now has more robust error handling and logging, providing better diagnostics and user feedback.

+## Setup

+1. Clone the repository
+2. Install dependencies: `npm install`
+3. Set up your environment variables in a `.env` file
+4. Run the development server: `npm run dev`

+## New Features

+- Improved error handling across all API routes
+- Input validation using Zod schemas
+- Updated frontend components to handle new error responses

+## Usage

+[Add any new usage instructions here]